nrgslp/nrgslp.github.io/_pages/presentations.md

 ## Posters and Presentations
 *Note that posters and presentations associated with peer-reviewed and published conference proceedings are listed only once, under* Publications.

+Berisha, V., Hustad, K., Scherer, N., and **Benway, N. R.** (2023, Nov).
+Clinical Speech Analytics for Pediatric Populations: Applications to Cerebral Palsy and Cleft Lip/Palate.
+Invited 60-minute seminar by the Speech and Language Science topic committee at the Annual Convention of the American Speech-Language-Hearing Association, Boston, MA.

+**Benway, N. R.**, Leece, M., Caballero, N., Beiting, M., Herbst, B., & Preston, J. (2023, Nov).
+Put your Speech Sound Therapy on Autopilot: A User's Guide to Evidence-Based Speech Motor Chaining.
+30-minute technical clinical session at the Annual Convention of the American Speech-Language-Hearing Association, Boston, MA.

+**Benway, N. R.** & Preston, J.L (2023, Nov).
+Artificial Intelligence in your Clinical Toolbox: Preparing SLPs for a Future of AI-Assisted Evidence-Based Practice.
+60-minute oral seminar at the Annual Convention of the American Speech-Language-Hearing Association, Boston, MA.

+Preston, J., Caballero, N., Leece, M., & **Benway, N. R.** (2023, Nov).
+Improving Outcomes in School-Aged Childhood Apraxia of Speech with Treatment Distribution and Biofeedback: An RCT.
+60-minute oral seminar at the Annual Convention of the American Speech-Language-Hearing Association, Boston, MA

 **Benway, N. R.**, Preston, J. L. (2023, June).
 Single Case Experimental Clinical Validation of an Artificial-Intelligence-Assisted Intervention for /ɹ/.
 Boston Speech Motor Control Symposium, Boston, MA.

 **Benway, N. R.**, Preston, J. L., Hitchcock, E., Salekin, A., Sharma, H.,  Rose, Y., McAllister, T. (2022, November).
 4560: PERCEPT-R and PERCEPT-GFTA: Two Artificial Intelligence-Ready Speech Corpora Focusing on Residual Speech Sound Disorders.
 Annual Convention of the American Speech-Language-Hearing Association, New Orleans, L.A.